Hieuthewolf/Custom-Python-Test-Case-Organizer/README.md

-## Custom Test Case to Python Converter
+## Custom Python Test Case Organizer
 This is a python snippet that conveniently organizes test cases in a TXT format to a readable and usable Python dictionary that can be easily parsed and used for unit-testing.